TomConlin/Transdipporator/README.md

 Will default to fetching what it finds in: https://archive.monarchinitiative.org/beta/

-arfuments for other directories  in archive.monarchinitiative.org may be given
+arguments for other directories in archive.monarchinitiative.org may be given

 ```